Need Help or Found an Issue?

 Temperature: Air temperature in degrees Fahrenheit.
 Higher temperature = less air density = less drag.

 Altitude: Elevation above sea level in feet.
 Higher altitude = less air density = less drag.
+Pressure is estimated using a standard atmosphere model.

 Humidity: Relative humidity percentage.
 Higher humidity slightly reduces air density.